fbpx

 • Understanding the genetics of Parkinson’s to study the function of Parkinson’s disease genes and identifing new genes that may be involved in the disease.

-Larval zebrafish can be a particularly beneficial model of PD phenotypes because the developing zebrafish nervous system has been extensively studied, and is homologous to many aspects of the human nervous system.
-The similarities within the human and zebrafish dopaminergic system are especially useful.
+Larval zebrafish can be a particularly insightful model of Parkinson’s disease (PD) phenotypes because the developing zebrafish nervous system has been extensively studied, and is homologous to many aspects of the human nervous system.
+The similarities between the human and zebrafish dopaminergic system are especially useful.
 The zebrafish ventral telencephalon is considered homologous to the mammalian striatum (Stewart et al., 2014), a brain region that plays a critical role in motor and cognitive behaviors, and is connected to the substantia nigra via dopaminergic projections (Redgrave et al., 2010).

 Zebrafish Genome-Editing Services